amirjohn/hello-world/README.md

 # hello-world
-An example for a repository
+An example for a repo is edited
 This file is amended as part of readme-edits branch